chef/chef-web-docs/chef_master/source/supermarket_backup_restore.rst

 For documentation about the pg_dump utility, see: https://www.postgresql.org/docs/9.3/app-pgdump.html

-Be sure to update the various local values in the syntax as necessary to match your infrastructure.
+Be sure to update the various local values in the `pg_dump` command as necessary to match your infrastructure.
 To find local variables, look at ``/var/opt/supermarket/etc/database.yml``.
 For example, an output of ``database.yml`` may look like:

 .. code-block:: yaml